-We know you want fuller, more fluttery lashes.
+We know you want fuller, more fluttery eyelashes.
 How?
 Because we do, too.
 “My perspective is that they make us look younger and that’s all there is to it,” says Montclair-based dermatologist Jeanine Downie, MD, noting that the thick lashes of our youth start thinning in our late 30s—ironically the only part of our bodies that thins out when we’re pushing 40.
 Here’s everything you need to know about enhancing your lashes, as told by the experts.

-Faux fringe allows us to rock a notice-me eye without the commitment or expense of longer-lasting options.
+Faux eyelashes allows us to rock a notice-me eye without the commitment or expense of longer-lasting options.
 Silky mink fibers or synthetics come attached to a flexible band that’s glued to your natural lashes.
 They come in both natural and over-the-top styles, and can be contoured to enhance all eye shapes, says makeup artist Ashlee Kleinschmidt, owner of Muah Makeup & Lash Bar in Westwood.
 “We can pick up someone’s style and comfort level right away,” she says, adding that, “it’s going to feel funky for 10 minutes or so,” but then you’ll bat ’em like a pro.
 Fake lashes need to be removed gently with waterproof makeup remover or coconut oil.

 Cost: $10+ for synthetics, $25+ for mink.